 - Services can be integrated and enhanced with Artificial Intelligence (AI), Machine Learning (ML) and/ or 1:1 customer care

-- WA4B is scalable and cost-effective when compared to other communications channels and should be used as a compliment and replacement to optimize channel communications.
+- WA4B is scalable and cost-effective when compared to other communications channels and should be used as a complement and replacement to optimize channel communications.

 - WA4B is a new and different user interface that can be challenging to even proficient WhatsApp users.
 User adoption is a challenge that will require a commitment to training, support and awareness building.